 - Data breaches involving teachers and school community members

 - Online class and school meeting invasions

 - School districts with more populated states experience more cybersecurity attacks: Texas, California, New York, Illinois, and Washington

 - At the rate of K-12 cyber incidents per 100,000 students, Montana, North Dakota, Connecticut, Maine, and Hawaii may be experiencing more than their expected share of K-12 cyber incidents

 These statistics, taken directly from the report, come from K12 Security Information Exchange (K12 SIX).
 As a national non-profit membership organization, they work to safeguard all K-12 schools from cyber threats.

 K12 SIX provides readers with some final recommendations for schools to practice regular maintenance.
 Backups are an important step “against destructive attacks like ransomware through offline, immutable backups.

 Security is central to software design at Macrium.
 Our applications give you complete control over where your data is stored and will operate fully offline for the most secure, air-tight networks.

 Backups are another layer of protection to cybersecurity tools schools already have in place.
 Schools with cybersecurity prevention can benefit from the added assurance of backup image and recovery.

 Macrium Software works with existing IT infrastructure to make adding our software simple.
-Check out our website to learn about installing effective backups to prevent data loss at Macrium.com.
+Check out our website to learn about creating effective backups to prevent data loss.